FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/_posts/2025-04-01-GUAVA-Protocol.md

 2. Click on the “Essential Tools” option and open the “Cleaning” module.
 Click on “Start clean”: the tray will eject.
 3. The tubes from the previous procedures will be on the tray
 4. If tubes are one day old-refill the tubes with MilliQ water or ICF in the proper locations.
 If more than one day old, replace tubes that appear to be contaminated or dirty.
-5. Run the “Clean” procedure to prime/wash the system TWICE (it lasts for 15mins each).
+5. Run the “Clean” procedure to prime/wash the system TWICE (it lasts for about 15 mins each).
 Do this at least once if not enough time or Guava is in regular use.
 Do at least TWICE after weekends, or long period of not in use.
 6. Select the CS tube (position 9) as the “Capillary shutdown” tube, as system won’t be in use immediately.

 #### Capillary Shutdown